blhmr/CezConfig/README.md

 CezConfig is a lightweight C library designed for parsing configuration files.
 It provides basic functions for opening, closing, reading, and manipulating configuration files using a key-value pair format.

 ## Use case
-This library is for personal use, therefore it lacks some features other configuration files have, but in return it gives you more speed and optimization.
+This library is for personal use, therefore it lacks some features other configuration files have, so keep your expectations low.
 Example of usage: consider the following folder scheme

 ```